20 Indian Baby Food Recipes for 1-Year-Old

 - Milk can be dairy, breast milk, or formula.
 Be cautious of heating breast milk.

-- Create the Ingredients at home, if possible.
+- Create the ingredients at home, if possible.
 Avoid buying canned products.

 1. Porridge

-A favourite of many children, when made the right way, the liquid soft consistency is to consume.
+A favourite of many children, when made the right way, the liquid soft consistency is easy to consume.

-A) Ragi Porridge
+1.1.
+Ragi Porridge

 Ingredients